feral-dot-io/protoc-gen-elmer/README.md

 Major goals to complete:
 - Existing options have caveats (e.g., partial feature support).
 Avoid this.
 - Twirp client options (URL prefix, auth, etc)
-- Update this README

 Smaller steps:
 - any TODO comments
-- test uniform prefix handling on imports
+- test uniform prefix handling on imports.
+If I set `Gen.` are a module's imports also prefixed?
 - lazy handling on recursive structures?

 Explore options: